 Introducing Translation Studies remains the definitive guide to the theories and concepts that make up the field of translation studies.
 Providing an accessible and up-to-date overview, it has long been the essential textbook on courses worldwide.

 This fifth edition has been fully revised, and continues to provide a balanced and detailed guide to the theoretical landscape.
 Each theory is applied to a wide range of languages, including Bengali, Chinese, English, French, German, Italian, Punjabi, Portuguese and Spanish.
 A broad spectrum of texts is analysed, including the Bible, Buddhist sutras, Beowulf, the fiction of Proust and the theatre of Shakespeare, European Union and UNESCO documents, a range of contemporary films, a travel brochure, a children's cookery book and the translations of Harry Potter.
 Each chapter comprises an introduction outlining the translation theory or theories, illustrative texts with translations, case studies, a chapter summary, and discussion points and exercises.

 New features in this fifth edition include:

-- new material to keep up with developments in research and practice.
-This includes the sociology of translation chapter, where a new case study employs a Bourdieusian approach.
-There is also newly structured discussion on translation in the digital age, audiovisual and machine translation
+- New material to keep up with developments in research and practice; this includes the sociology of translation chapter, where a new case study employs a Bourdieusian approach; there is also newly structured discussion on translation in the digital age, and audiovisual and machine translation;

 A visual tour of Introducing Translation Studies